 - Review & upload

 The first four are most relevant here.
-I’ll cover the rest in a followup article, focusing more on the process of building out AdWords campaigns once a strategy is in place.
+I’ll cover the rest in a followup article, focusing more on the process of building out Google Ads campaigns once a strategy is in place.

 Every digital marketing campaign, project, or strategy must begin with an evaluation of business objectives.
 These broader business goals will help you narrow your focus and contextualize exactly what your advertising is intended to do.